Pete Loud's Collection of

 Over the past few months I have been subject to identity theft, impersonation on internet, threatening and offensive, abusive emails.
 The guy doing this has set up webpages supposedly set up by me, that offer my photographs to anyone who wants them, and/or have been abusive.
 He uses email address that incorporate my name.

-In the past he has tried to involve another photographer and musicians from the North East in order to embarrass me.
+He has tried to involve musicians from the North East in order to embarrass me.
 I apologise for any confusion, embarrassment and irritation he might cause you.

 Kathryn Tickell, brilliant on fiddle and Northumbrian Pipes,